sergmoro1/yii2-blog-tools/README.md

 ------------

 Fisrts install [Yii2 advanced template](https://github.com/yiisoft/yii2-app-advanced/blob/master/docs/guide/start-installation.md).
-Make all that mentioned in a manual but **don't execute migration**.
+Make all that mentioned in a manual but executing migrations may be skipped.

 1. Change project composer file